A Running List Of CA Officials Who Warned Us About Eating At Restaurants, Then Did It Themselves

-It looks bad (really bad) if you insist people follow all of many the coronavirus health protocols in place right now-- like wearing a face mask, not travelling to see family over the holidays, avoiding people outside of your immediate household and not eating sit-down meals at restaurants -- then don't adhere to them yourself.
+It looks bad (really bad) if you insist people follow all of many the coronavirus health protocols in place right now — like wearing a face mask, not traveling to see family over the holidays, avoiding people outside of your immediate household and not eating sit-down meals at restaurants — then don't adhere to them yourself.

 But when has that ever stopped a politician?
 Rules that apply to the rest of us don't apply to them, right?

 In that spirit, we present this list (which we're happy to keep adding to) of California politicians who warned us about the dangers of eating at restaurants but did it anyway.

 - Gavin Newsom — On November 6, as coronavirus cases began to surge in California, the governor attended a birthday party with 12 people in Napa County.
 The dinner, held at The French Laundry, one of the fanciest and most acclaimed restaurants in California, was for one of Newsom's political advisers and included families from several different households.
 Although the event was allowed at that time, it's exactly the type of gathering Newsom has been urging Californians to avoid.
 The blowback has been fierce, forcing Newsom to issue an apology: "While our family followed the restaurant's health protocols and took safety precautions, we should have modeled better behavior and not joined the dinner."
 You think?